 homes and gardens.
 Fun fact: It is the home of world-famous golfer Jack Nicklaus.

-Grandview Heights: Spectators will enjoy Grandview Avenue with its unique
+Grandview Heights: Enjoy Grandview Avenue with its unique neighborhood boutiques and incredible restaurants.

 Victorian Village: Neil Avenue with its gorgeous Victorian style homes and beautiful